Causative: Causative (repetitive)

 Yokuts, an indigenous language spoken in California, has a morpheme, -lsaˑ, that indicates causation in addition to repetition.
 This is separate from the language's normal mechanisms of causation.

 This implies a single act by the causer, but multiple acts by the causee.

 Causative voice

 The causative voice is a grammatical voice promoting the oblique argument of a transitive verb to an actor argument.
 When the causative voice is applied to a verb, its valency increases by one.
 If, after the application of the grammatical voice, there are two actor arguments, one of them is obligatorily demoted to an oblique argument.

 Japanese, Turkish and Mongolian are examples of languages with the causative voice.
 The following are examples from Japanese:

 Causal case

 The causal or causative case (abbreviated caus) is a grammatical case that indicates that the marked noun is the cause or reason for something.
-It is found in the Dravidian languages Kannada and Telugu, the Native South American language Quechua, and Northeast Caucasian Archi.
+It is found in the Native South American language Quechua, and Northeast Caucasian Archi.
 It is also found in extinct Tocharian B, an Indo-European language.